Diangos/Vanadium2/README.md

 The validators property contains all the validators that will be applied to the element.

 All the validators described inside are cumulative\conjunct (**AND**), meaning that the input must pass every validator in order to be considered valid.
-Additionally, each element of the validators array can be an array itself and all the validators in the inner array are disjunct (**OR**) meaning that only one of the validations needs to pass for it to be considered valid
+Additionally, each element of the validators array can be an array itself and all the validators in the inner array are disjunct (**OR**) meaning that only one of the validations needs to pass for it to be considered valid.

 #### Inside a validator object

-* **generate** - `'error'|'warning'` -  A string that represents whether Vanadium2 should consider this element invalid in case of validator failure or simply warn (display a warning instead of an error).
+* **generateWarning** - A boolean that represents whether Vanadium2 should consider this element invalid in case of validator failure (false) or simply warn (display a warning instead of an error) (true).
 * **validator** - A string that represents the validation function to apply to the input.
 Vanadium has some built in functions but this could also be a custom function registered with vanadium via the `registerValidator()` method.
-Some examples of values are: `'number'` `'range'` `'required'` `'mustBeEqual'`
+Some examples of values are: `'number'`, `'range'`, `'required'`, `'mustBeEqual'`
 * **options** - The options for the validator.
 For example a `'mustBeEqual'` validation must specify the additional targets of the validation or for the `'number'` validation we can set whether to allow for scientific notation or not, all via the options object
 * **errors** - Each validation can produce one or more types of errors/warnings (which can be consulted in the docs for each validator type).
 The errors object allows you to specify custom error messages for each error type the validator can output.
 The validator will use its default error strings for each validation unless this object provides a key of the same type as the validation type (ex. `'noScientific'`) and a string that is to be the error as value.